Project overview

 The works focus on the central precinct of the main arrival point and activity hub.

 The central precinct features large lawn areas, established trees and gardens, and commanding views across the heritage-listed landscape.
-It also contains major attractions, including the Pioneer Memorial Tower (temporarily closed to the public) and Cascades – a water feature dating from the early development of the garden.
+It also contains major attractions, including the Pioneer Memorial Tower (temporarily closed to the public) and Cascades (temporarily closed for maintenance) – a water feature dating from the early development of the garden.

 Adapting these features to new uses and current standards will fully capitalise on the natural and designed beauty of the Wombat Hill Botanic Gardens.